 Flex dollar spending tips:

-- Review eligible expenses to maximize your benefits.
+- Review eligible expenses to maximize benefits.

 - Schedule any upcoming doctor visits, dental checkups, or medical procedures.